Table of Contents

 * The cannabis connoisseurs’ dream is to cultivate quick-growing strains.
 On average, autoflowering cannabis flower within 2 to 4 weeks of germination.
 It has the process that is unique and rare as it automatically transitions from the vegetative stage to flowering on their own age.

-* One of the characteristics of autoflowering strains is its abundant yield.
+* One of the characteristics of some autoflowering seeds is its abundant yield.
 It is surprising considering that these strains grow short.
-Therefore, growers can produce multiple harvests per year.
+Therefore, growers can produce multiple harvests per year, depending on which strain you choose.

 * Working well with being grown indoors, outdoors and in greenhouses, autoflowering cannabis strains are most resistant to diseases, molds, and mildew.

 Can you grow autoflowering cannabis strains on the 12/12 light cycle?
 The answer is yes.
 It is possible.
-In a normal scenario generic cannabis strains require 12 hours of sunlight per day but what do you think makes autoflowering strains different?
-Is it able to flower with only 12 hours of sunlight per day?
+In a normal scenario generic cannabis strains require 12 hours of sunlight per day.
+However, what do you think makes autoflowering strains different?
+Well, it is able to flower without 12 hours of sunlight per day!
 The growth of autoflowering strains receiving less sunlight is perfectly fine.
-It will still be able to flower yet in comparison to those who acquire 18 to 24 hours of light, the buds are much smaller but the yield is abundant.
+It will still be able to flower beautifully and properly!
+But in comparison to those who acquire 18 to 24 hours of light, the buds are much smaller but the yield is abundant.
+Planting autoflowering seeds to harvest

-Why should you grow autoflowering cannabis strains using the 12/12 light cycle?
+Why should you grow autoflower cannabis seeds using the 12/12 light cycle?
 What makes it more efficient in terms of sales and utilization?
 The 12/12 light cycle to be used on autoflowering cannabis strains is one of the options.
 Why?
 This classification of cannabis requires changing in light schedules.

 1. Small and compact yields as caused by the fact that it is a descendant of cannabis ruderalis.
 This is more beneficial especially to those who have limited spaces to cultivate cannabis.
 With the rapid flowering time, you will be able to produce more buds in a short span of time.